-Anne Legars, who has served as Acting Administrator of the Ship-source Oil Pollution Fund since May of 2016, has been reappointed Administrator for a five-year term, beginning March 26, 2018.
+Anne Legars, who has served as Administrator of the Ship-source Oil Pollution Fund (SOPF) since May of 2016, has been reappointed Administrator for a five-year term, beginning March 26, 2018.

 Anne Legars is a member of the Quebec Bar.
 She holds a Bachelor’s Degree in Political Science from Institut d’Études Politiques de Grenoble, France.
-She also holds a Bachelor, a Master and a Post-graduate Degree in Law from Université de Grenoble II, France, as well as a Bachelor in Law Equivalency and a LL.M. from Université de Montréal.
+She also holds a Bachelor, a Master and a Post-graduate Degree in Law from Université de Grenoble II, France, as well as a Bachelor in Law equivalency and a LL.M. from Université de Montréal.
 She is also a Certified Association Executive (CAE).

 Mark Gauthier received a Bachelor of Laws degree from the University of Ottawa Faculty of Common Law in 1972 and was called to the Bar of the Law Society of Upper Canada in 1974.
 He was engaged in the general practice of law from his call to the Bar until he joined Justice Canada in 1982.
 He practiced law in the Legal Services Unit of Transport Canada as Counsel and Senior Counsel until 2005 and thereafter as the General Counsel of the Maritime Law Secretariat until he retired from the public service in 2011.
 In March 2012, he was appointed to the Transportation Appeal Tribunal of Canada where he served as a member until April 2018 when he was appointed Deputy Administrator of the Ship-source Oil Pollution Fund (SOPF) and the Fund for Railway Accidents Involving Designated Goods (FRAIDG), for a five-year term.